Quantco/glum/docs/contributing.rst

 Where to start looking in the source?
 -------------------------------------

-The primary user interface of ``quantcore.glm`` consists of the :class:`GeneralizedLinearRegressor <quantcore.glm.GeneralizedLinearRegressor>` and :class:`GeneralizedLinearRegressorCV <quantcore.glm.GeneralizedLinearRegressorCV>` classes via their constructors and the :meth:`fit() <quantcore.glm.GeneralizedLinearRegressor.fit>` and :meth:`predict() <quantcore.glm.GeneralizedLinearRegressor.predict>` functions.
+The primary user interface of ``glum`` consists of the :class:`GeneralizedLinearRegressor <glum.GeneralizedLinearRegressor>` and :class:`GeneralizedLinearRegressorCV <glum.GeneralizedLinearRegressorCV>` classes via their constructors and the :meth:`fit() <glum.GeneralizedLinearRegressor.fit>` and :meth:`predict() <glum.GeneralizedLinearRegressor.predict>` functions.
 Those are the places to start looking if you plan to change the system in some way.

 What follows is a high-level summary of the source code structure.
 For more details, please look in the documentation and docstrings of the relevant classes, functions and methods.